 Citizenship and Immigration Status

-The majority of respondents to this survey are mostly US citizen (native-born or naturalized), 97.2%.
+Respondents to this survey are mostly US citizen (native-born or naturalized), 97.2%.

 Many of those who have a green card or visa (professional or training visa, etc.) reported that their visa/immigration status is not at all stressful, 37.8%.
 Those with green cards or visas reported that their visa status has not had any effect on their role as a laboratory professional, 50.0%.
 However, most green card and visa holders are also somewhat confident in navigating/dealing with the US immigration system 58.8% (very confident, 20.7%; moderately confident, 19.6%; not confident at all, 18.5%).
 When asked how much assistance their institution provided to help them deal with visa/immigration issues, the majority reported that they receive no assistance from their institution, 35.9% (a lot of assistance, 20.7%, a little bit of assistance, 14.1%; not sure/don’t know, 8.7%).